noamlevy81/NeMo-Guardrails/docs/user_guides/community/auto-align.md

 ### Toxicity extraction

 The goal of the toxicity detection rail is to determine if the text has any kind of toxic content.
 This rail can be applied at both input and output.
 This guardrail not just detects the toxicity of the text but also extracts toxic phrases from the text.
-This guardrail can be added by adding `text_toxicity_extraction` key in the dictionary under `guardrails_config` section which is under `input` or `output` section which should be in `autoalign` section in `config.yml`.
+This guardrail can be added by adding `toxicity_detection` key in the dictionary under `guardrails_config` section which is under `input` or `output` section which should be in `autoalign` section in `config.yml`.

 For text toxicity detection, the matching score has to be following format: